OpenConceptLab/oclapi/README.md

 click on gear icon and choose `Add Remote` option

-Configure interpreter with SSH credentials as in the image (password is `Root123`):
+Configure interpreter with SSH credentials as in the image (default password is `Root123`):

 ![alt](remote_interpreter_config.png)